Maryland judge, Sen. Van Hollen push back against Trump administration over Kilmar Abrego Garcia case

 He was then transported to El Salvador's notorious Terrorism Confinement Center, or CECOT, mega-prison, part of a broader strategy by the Trump administration to send migrants it accuses of gang membership to CECOT.
 Abrego Garcia was later transferred to a different Salvadoran prison.

-Since then, the Trump administration has acknowledged Abrego Garcia's removal was an "error" due to the 2019 order barring him from being sent to El Salvador.
-But the administration hasn't brought him back, and has accused him of belonging to the gang MS-13, which his lawyers deny.
+Since then, the government has acknowledged Abrego Garcia's removal was an error due to the 2019 order barring him from being sent to El Salvador.
+But the Trump administration hasn't brought him back, and has accused him of belonging to the gang MS-13, which his lawyers deny.

 Sen. Chris Van Hollen continues to call for Abrego Garcia's return

-Maryland Democratic Sen. Chris Van Hollen drew worldwide attention when he visited Abrego Garcia in El Salvador earlier this month.
+Democratic Sen. Chris Van Hollen of Maryland drew worldwide attention when he visited Abrego Garcia in El Salvador earlier this month.

 He spoke about the case on the Senate floor Wednesday.